Data-Advantage/vibestack/0-learn/supabase-database-patterns-new.md

 ## 5. Security Migration

 ### Database Function Security

+#### Function Security Organization
+Organize functions by security sensitivity to create layers of protection:

+1. **Functions in `internal` schema** - Highest security
+   - Place sensitive operations here (financial, permissions, admin)
+   - Never allow direct access from application code
+   - Only call these from controlled database triggers or API functions

+2. **Functions in `api` schema** - Public API with permission checks
+   - Create wrapper functions that validate permissions
+   - Then call internal functions if validation passes

+3. **Functions in `public` schema** - General utilities only
+   - Place only non-sensitive, general-purpose utilities here
+   - Avoid financial, permissions, or sensitive data operations

 #### Function Search Path
 PostgreSQL functions can be vulnerable to "search path injection" attacks if not properly secured.
 Always set an explicit search path for your functions: